masachika-kamada/PowerPlatform-DataverseClient-Python/README.md

 ## Limitations / Future Work
 - No batching, upsert, or association operations yet.
 - Minimal retry policy in library (network-error only); examples include additional backoff for transient Dataverse consistency.
+- Entity naming conventions in Dataverse (schema/logical/entity set plural & publisher prefix) using the SDK is currently not well-defined

 ## Contributing